Hilbert's 16th problem on a period annulus and Nash space of arcs: Blow-up of an ideal and its space of arcs

 As observed by Nash, it is a general fact that the arc space $Arc(B_I\C^n,E)$ has finitely many irreducible components.
 Thus, there exists $k$, such that the closure of $ \mathcal M_{k}$ is $Arc(B_I\C^n,E)$.
 As the number $k$ is not known, the description of these irreducible components may be a formidable task, which is the content of the Nash problem.
 The description of $\mathcal M_{k_{max}}$ , however, will be sufficient for the purposes of the present paper.

 Consider the canonical projection map

 which associates to an arc $\alpha$ on $B_I\C^n$ its center $\alpha(0)$.
 It is an algebraic map, and the image of each irreducible component of $ Arc(B_I\C^n,E)$ is a closed irreducible subset of $E$.
 Thus, every point of $E$ is in the image of some irreducible component of the arc space, possibly in a non-unique way.
-This motivates the following \begin{definition} An essential set $\mathcal M \subset Arc(B_I\C^n,E)$ is a union of irreducible components of $ Arc(B_I\C^n,E)$, such that \begin{itemize} \item $\pi_I (\mathcal M) = E$ \item $\mathcal M$ is minimal under inclusions. \end{itemize} \end{definition}
+This motivates the following \begin{definition} A set $\mathcal M \subset Arc(B_I\C^n,E)$ of irreducible components of $ Arc(B_I\C^n,E)$ is said to be essential, provided that \begin{itemize} \item $\pi_I (\mathcal M) = E$ \item $\mathcal M$ is minimal under inclusions. \end{itemize} \end{definition}

 Although each component of $\mathcal M$ depends on infinitely many parameters, only a finite number of them are needed to specify the component, the other taking arbitrary complex (or real) values.
 This fact is especially important in the applications.
 For instance, in Example \ref{ex2}, we have $ \pi_I(\mathcal M_i) = [1:0]\in \mathbb P ^1$ for $i \leq k$ and $ \pi_I(\mathcal M_{k+1}) = \mathbb P ^1= E$.
 Therefore the essential set $\mathcal M$ is irreducible and equal to $\overline{\mathcal M_{k+1} \setminus \mathcal M_k}$.
-An element of $\mathcal M$ is written
+An element of $\mathcal M_{k+1} \setminus \mathcal M_k$ is written